 Choosing the right major is always an important step when researching how to become an overhead door technician.
 When we researched the most common majors for an overhead door technician, we found that they most commonly earn high school diploma degrees or associate degree degrees.
 Other degrees that we often see on overhead door technician resumes include bachelor's degree degrees or diploma degrees.

 You may find that experience in other jobs will help you become an overhead door technician.
 In fact, many overhead door technician jobs require experience in a role such as maintenance technician.
 Meanwhile, many overhead door technicians also have previous career experience in roles such as technician or service technician.

 Tell us your goals and we'll match you with the right jobs to get there.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 28.4% of overhead door technicians listed overhead doors on their resume, but soft skills such as math skills and physical stamina are important as well.
+Out of all the resumes we looked through, 25.5% of overhead door technicians listed overhead cranes on their resume, but soft skills such as customer-service skills and detail oriented are important as well.